Derek Brunson

 Derek T. Brunson (born January 4, 1984) is an American professional mixed martial artist who competes in the Light heavyweight division of the Professional Fighters League (PFL).
 He is most notable for his 21 fight tenure in the Ultimate Fighting Championship (UFC) between 2012 and 2023, where he competed in the Middleweight division.

 Background

-Brunson was a competitive cheerleader and wrestler at John T. Hoggard High School in Wilmington, North Carolina, under coach Dan Willis.
+Brunson attended John T. Hoggard High School in Wilmington, North Carolina.
+He was a member of the school's cheerleading, football. track, and wrestling teams.
+He was coached in high school wrestling by coach Dan Willis.

-He then attended the University of North Carolina at Pembroke on a wrestling scholarship, where he was a three-time NCAA Division II All-American.
+He then attended the University of North Carolina at Pembroke, where as a member of the wrestling team, he was a three-time NCAA Division II All-American.
 Brunson majored in criminal justice and minored in sociology.

 Following college, he turned his attention to mixed martial arts.
 Brunson was inspired by his high school classmate Shelly Johnson to pursue a career in fighting.
 Prior to his mixed martial arts career, Brunson was a therapist.

 Mixed martial arts career

 Brunson made his professional MMA debut in May 2010 against John Bryant where he won by a rear-naked choke in under a minute.
 He then won his next five fights with none of them making it past 2:30 of the first round.